From tiny bytes to terabytes of information — how to upload them all to your Google Drive.

 BTW, if you want to learn more about Google Workspace, check out our Google Workspace Maximizer - a free guide to Google Workspace & this it can do for your business.

 Our users from RocketBrand successfully use Drive for Desktop to upload pretty decent file batches on Google Drive, and it works very well for them.
-It especially helps them to avoid possible errors connected with permissions.
+It helps them to avoid errors connected with permissions.
 RocketBrand is a branding agency that accumulates content from numerous contributors, so being able to work with assets without running into ownership errors is a key priority for them.

 RocketBrand has even made a short video tutorial where they showed how they use Drive for Desktop to upload their assets to Google Drive.